This is the Record of John: History

-This 'verse-anthem' was written at the request of William Laud, who was president of St John's College, Oxford, from 1611 to 1621; the St John to whom college is dedicated is John the Baptist.
+This 'verse-anthem' was written at the request of William Laud, who was president of St John's College, Oxford, from 1611 to 1621; the St John to whom the college is dedicated is John the Baptist.
 It was written for the college chapel, and presumably received its first performance there.
 The text forms one of the readings for Advent.

 According to Morris, the earliest known extant manuscripts of the anthem date from the 1630s, a decade after Gibbons' death.
 They are located at major English cathedrals and chapels, as far from Oxford as Durham, suggesting that the anthem enjoyed wide use when first written.
-It is included in a number of modern publications, including the Oxford Book of Tudor Anthems (OUP, 1978).
+It is included in a number of modern publications, including The Oxford Book of Tudor Anthems (OUP, 1978).